-- 8. I have decided to: - a. partially release eight documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E(d) [public interest conditional exemptions certain operations of agencies], 47F [public interest conditional exemptions personal privacy] and 47G [public interest conditional exemptions business] of the FOI Act; and b. remove irrelevant material in accordance with section 22 of the FOI Act.
+- 10. I have decided to: - a. partially release the 11 documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E [Public interest conditional exemptions--certain operations of agencies], 47F [Public interest conditional exemptions--personal privacy] and 47G [Public interest conditional exemptions--business] of the FOI Act; and - b. remove irrelevant material in accordance with section 22 of the FOI Act.